 The newer 2016 Dell UltraSharp models may need a firmware update (at your own risk).

-While newer versions of DUCCS may work with a dual monitor setup, it is strongly recommended that there is only one GB-LED Dell connected to your computer when running DUCCS (or even one monitor at all).
+While newer versions of DUCCS may work with a dual monitor setup, it is strongly recommended that there is only one widegamut LED Dell connected to your computer when running DUCCS (or even one monitor at all).
 Calibrate each display separately.

 Now run DUCCS.
-If you are running 1.5.3 and have Internet access, it will prompt you to update to 1.5.11.
-Do not update unless you know what you are doing.
+If you are running 1.5.3 and have Internet access, it will prompt you to update to 1.6.5.
+This new version is worth trying for the new features and bug fixes.
 After it starts you should see DUCCS main screen which looks like X-Rite’s i1Profiler for those familiar with the program:

 On the middle of the screen you will see a “User Mode” selection.
 Go ahead and pick the “Advanced” option so that you can see all the available calibration options.

-Next, click “Display -> Profiling” to proceed with LUT3D Calibration.
+Next, click “Display -> Profiling” to proceed with internal Calibration.
 The next screen will show your Dell monitor with its serial number and a set of presets for calibration target.
-If this screen does not display and you see the usual i1Profiler calibration target with whitepoint, luminance and contrast, then your monitor is not recognized by DUCCS as a GB-LED Dell with hardware calibration.
+If you do not see this screen and you see the usual i1Profiler calibration target with white point, luminance and contrast, then your monitor is not recognized by DUCCS as a Dell with hardware calibration.
 Unfortunately, it is a common issue for 2013 Dells under OSX.
 Here is how the screen should look like:

 A brief explanation of the presets:

-- AdobeRGB: it will create a LUT3D calibration that emulates AdobeRGB gamut, with D65 white and “2.2 gamma”.
+- AdobeRGB: it will create a LUT-matrix calibration that emulates AdobeRGB gamut, with D65 white and “2.2 gamma”.
 It will try to get as close as it can to full AdobeRGB gamut.

 DCCS does not allow custom contrast value, it will aim to the best contrast that fit its needs.
 If you need a fixed contrast value (paper) you cannot do it with DCCS, you will need GPU LUT calibration and tweak monitor’s brightness and contrast controls under “Custom Color” OSD mode.

 After choosing your calibration target, click next.
-Now you are prompted to choose a profile configuration, the way monitor behavior will be stored in a ICC/ICM file after calibration:
+Now you are prompted to choose a profile configuration, the way monitor behavior will be stored in an ICC/ICM file after calibration: